mnanjwan/mis.ncsportal.com/docs/SYSTEM_SPECIFICATION.md

    - Interdicted
    - Suspended
    - Quartered
-3. **Officer accepts disclaimer** - Officer accepts disclaimer about false information
+3. **Officer accepts disclaimer** - Officer accepts disclaimer about false information with caveat: "Any false information provided by you shall be subject to severe disciplinary actions which may include and not be limited to dismissal"
-4. **Upload documents** - Officers must upload documents preferably in JPEG to save space
+4. **Upload documents** - Officers must upload credentials and documents preferably in JPEG to save space
 5. **Caveat displayed** - System displays caveat: "Any false information provided by you can lead to Dismissal for Forgery under the PSR Rules"
+6. **Training Phase** - Officers undergo training
+7. **TRADOC uploads results** - After training, TRADOC uploads officers results in CSV format where they will sort highest to lowest according to new appointment number
+8. **Establishment receives sorted list** - This is sent to establishment unit again
+9. **Establishment enters last service number** - Establishment will enter the last available service number
+10. **Service number generation** - The service numbers will be generated from +1 based on sorted performance (highest scorer gets first available number, next scorer gets next number, etc.)
+11. **ICT creates email** - ICT will create new email addresses for them on the customs.gov.ng domain
+12. **ICT deletes personal email** - ICT deletes the former personal email address
-6. **System creates account** - System creates account and assigns to command chat
+13. **System creates account** - System creates account and assigns to command chat

-7. **Establishment processes** - Establishment unit processes the onboarding and allocates Service Number
+**For Existing Officers:**
+1. **HRD initiates** - HRD initiates onboarding
+2. **HRD enters email** - HRD enters officer email
+3. **System sends link** - System sends unique onboarding link
+4. **Officer receives email** - Officer receives email and clicks link
+5. **Officer fills information** - Officers will fill the following information in multi-step form:

 ### 3. Pass and Leave Workflow